WRI's Sustainability Data

 Category 6 accounts for emissions from business travel via aircraft, trains, buses and passenger cars.
 WRI’s Category 6 emissions come from staff travel for business trips made by air or train.

 Business travel is one of the larger sources of emissions for many organizations, including WRI.
 Air travel has a disproportionately high impact due to the amount of fuel required and the effect of radiative forcing (the magnified warming impact from emissions, soot and contrails being released into the upper atmosphere).

-WRI committed to reducing emissions from our business travel by 20% by 2020.
+WRI committed to reducing emissions from our business travel by 46% of 2019 levels by 2030.
 To support this reduction target, WRI charges an internal carbon fee of US$50 per metric ton of CO2 equivalent (MT CO2e) generated by staff air travel.
 The fee is a direct program-related cost, with proceeds initially used to fund offset projects like the development of biomass co-generation and landfill gas-to-electricity in India.
 Now, instead of funding off-site GHG reduction projects, WRI uses proceeds from the internal carbon fee for “on-site” reduction projects, such as energy efficiency improvements and teleconference systems that reduce the need to travel for meetings.